juliancwirko/meteor-s-alert/README.md

 Thanks a lot for those who report bugs and request changes (especially [@dandv](https://github.com/dandv)). sAlert keeps getting better.

 #### Changelog

+#### v2.4.0
+- `stack` param - enable/disable stacking feature
+- `offset` param - top or bottom offset of the first alert on screen.
+In pixels.
+Default '0'

 #### v2.3.5
 - `onRouteClose` param - you can decide whether you want to close your alerts (or particular ones) when your route changes (default true)